ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Even though this kit weighs a bit more than the others, I’ve included it here as it represents excellent value for money.
 I have installed a lot of these kits over the years and never had any reported failures.

-The Yose Power front wheel motor weighs in at 2.5kg.
-Other components include a small 36v controller and display unit, plus wiring loom and pedal sensor.
+The Yose Power front wheel motor weighs 2.5kg.
+Other components include a small 36v controller and display unit, plus a wiring loom and pedal sensor.
 This brings the total weight to roughly 3kg, and with the addition of a compact bottle battery (1.5kg) the final added weight would be 4.5kg – this excludes the weight of the rim and spokes as does the weights of the Swytch and Cytronex.

 So, although the Yose Power kit (with battery) is about 30% heavier than both the Swytch and Cytronex kits, it’s still fairly light in the greater scheme of things.

 I have installed the Yose Power e-bike conversion kit on many different bikes, including road and hybrid bikes.
-Customers are always surprised at how easy the finished bikes are to pedal without assist.
+Customers are always surprised at how easy the finished bikes are to pedal without assistance.
 I have used bikes fitted with this kit and have found that they’re just fine to pedal without the motor activated and the extra weight doesn’t impact rideability.

 yose power fitted to hybrid bike